Installing OutagesIO on Raspberry Pi or ARM device

 Find the following section near the end of the script and comment out the second line as shown.

-This change will allow the systemd service to use the script to download the latest version but will prevent the script from starting the program because we want a system service to control it.
+This change will allow the systemd service to use the script to download the latest version and will prevent another instance of the agent from starting so that the system service will control it.

 Next, let’s create a service for agent using your favorite editor.

 Description=Startup of the OutagesIO Internet monitor agent

 Note the directory being used above is /otm/ but you can change this to what ever you like.
 Note that if you change the directory, you’ll have to change it in the script also.
 You’ll see that at the top of the script as shown below.

 # Our example shows ‘/otm’, change this to what ever your path is.